Jake Paul vs Anthony Joshua rules: How many rounds and will knockouts be allowed in Netflix fight?

 Former world heavyweight champion ‘AJ’ will fight YouTuber-turned-boxer Paul this weekend

-Anthony Joshua has insisted he will pull no punches in his shock boxing match with Jake Paul this weekend.
+Anthony Joshua has insisted he will pull no punches in his shock boxing match with Jake Paul tonight.

 However, the heavyweight fight is scheduled for eight three-minute rounds, making it shorter than most main-event matches on the men’s side of the sport.